atspaeth/vibeception/README.md

+PLEASE NOTE I DIDN'T WRITE THIS README OR ANY OF THE CODE IN THIS REPO.
+Literally only **this line** was written in an editor.
+EVERYTHING else including being proud of the stupid pun in the title is 100% AI-generated.

 # Vibeception

 A delightfully silly pun on "inception" - this is a vibe coding app that literally codes itself through AI assistance.